maxnd/mxMarkEdit/README.md

 - If a citation is about the same work as the immediately preceding citation, the word `Ibidem` is inserted in italics in place of its bibliographic data.
 - The bibliography is inserted at the end of the text.
 It contains all and only the works actually cited in the document, and is created associating the content of columns B1, D1 and F1 separated by a comma.
 The bibliography is ordered alphabetically.

+If a `Ibidem` is followed by the same page numbers of the previous citations, they may be removed manually if this is required by the editorial rules.

 In case the citations need to be formatted differently to correspond to other methodological requests, it is enough to correct only the content of column F1, containing the details of the works, in all the tables, and then to regenerate the document with bibliography.
 So, there's no need to correct all the individual citations contained in the document.

 While in mxMarkEdit it's not possible to format the authors in small caps, it's easy to do this in a Word or Writer document exported with Pandoc.
 In the bibliography table, format the authors like this: `[Taylor, Bill]{.smallcaps}`.
 When exported with Pandoc, the final document will have the authors in small caps.